IBMPredictiveAnalytics/STATS_KERNEL_DENSITY/Readme.md

 # STATS KERNEL DENSITY
 ## Fit kernel-smoothed distributions
  This procedure calculates kernel-smoothed densities.
-It
+It can save the densities as datasets and plot them.
+The calculations are similar to the smooths available via GPL.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions